00spoiler00/documentation/index.md

 hero:
   name: "UVE Developer Portal"
-  text: "Discover the limitless potential of integrating and building upon UVE's robust suite of tools and APIs.
-As the gateway to a vibrant ecosystem, the UVE Developer Portal is meticulously crafted to offer all the resources you need for seamless development experiences."
+  text: "Discover the limitless potential of integrating and building upon UVE's robust suite of tools and APIs."
-  tagline: My great project tagline
+  tagline: The UVE Developer Portal is meticulously crafted to offer all the resources you need for seamless development experiences.
   actions:
     - theme: brand
       text: Markdown Examples